Design Process: Paper-Cut Collage

 Sometimes I feel my collage work may seem chaotic, but I view these pieces more as mood boards.
 They help me create and enjoy tiny fragments of forms, which I can then incorporate into my mural designs.
 This method of playing with materials often leads to happy accidents, resulting in layouts and patterns that I couldn't achieve through drawing or digital creation alone.

 There's a satisfying aspect to the mess I create when crafting collage artworks.
 My mural practice demands precision and accuracy, so it feels liberating to embrace messiness during the design process.
+I encourage play in my practice, and collage is a significant part of celebrating this.
+The freedom, fun, and feelings that come with the simplicity of coloured paper bring me a great amount of joy.

 Previous